Updated: 23rd January 2023

 Depending on how you wish to spend your time on the island of Mallorca, you could make Palma a two-day visit or a two-week holiday.

-Thanks to the very regular flight schedules, even in the winter months, coming for a weekend or a long weekend will give you the chance to explore the highlights of Palma and get a flavour of the island’s capital city.
+Thanks to the regular flight schedules, even in the winter months, coming for a weekend or a long weekend will give you a chance to explore the top things to do in Palma and get a flavour of the island’s capital city.
 If you opt to use Palma as a base for longer, then it’s an ideal base (especially with a car) to take day trips out to other parts of the island – whether the story-book style inland villages or the breathtaking cove beaches of crystal clear waters.

-Deciding when to visit is also fairly easy, as the weather is pretty kind all year round.
+Deciding when to visit is also relatively easy, as the weather is pretty kind all year round.
 Unfortunately, I experienced the rainiest week the island had seen in twenty years, yet we still had a great time.
-Of course, if you are looking to visit the island more for sunbathing and beaches, then the summer (albeit with much higher prices and crowds) might seem attractive.
-However, the shoulder seasons in Spring and Autumn are always the best, in my opinion, for visiting Europe’s popular coastal destinations.
+Of course, if you are looking to visit the island more for sunbathing and beaches, most guides to Palma de Mallorca will suggest that summer is the best time to visit.
+However, with higher prices and more crowds, you may want to think again.

 Where to stay in Palma de Mallorca?